 Fine motor skills may also be delayed.
 They can take time to develop after the child acquires gross motor skills.

 On average, a child with Down syndrome will:

 - walk at 26 months

 There may also be problems with attention, a tendency to make poor judgments, and impulsive behavior.

-However, people with Down syndrome can attend school and become active, working members of the community.
+However, most people with Down syndrome can attend school and become active, valued members of the community.

 There may also be a higher risk of:

 - thyroid conditions